 Many teens and adults in America are increasingly vaping.
 Advertisers of vape pens (e-cigarettes) claim that it is a safer alternative to smoking marijuana and nicotine, but Foothills at Red Oak Recovery knows the truth is different.

 A gateway drug is a substance whose consumption leads to severe and risky behavior, especially drug and alcohol abuse.
 Some people advocate for the consumption of e-cigarettes to transition from ordinary smoking to quitting.
 However, e-cigs can produce undesirable effects, especially for those who are still experimenting with smoking.
-To learn more about these ill-effects, reach out to Foothills at Red Oak today at 866.300.5275.
+To learn more about these ill-effects or to enroll at a substance abuse treatment center, reach out to Foothills at Red Oak today at 866.300.5275.

 How Vaping Is a Gateway Drug